gabrieljones/Tsunami/README.md

-# Tsunami
+# Tsunami Mk 2

-Send a wave, catch a wave.
+Send a wave, capture the shore.
 A game for Blinks. https://blinks.games/

-Players: 2 - infinity
+Players: Up to 5 teams
+Teams: Each team can have as many players as will fit around the table.
-Blinks: 12 - infinity
+Blinks: 24 - infinity
 Playtime: short, to be determined

-Try to swamp your opponents with waves.

-Try to catch waves to level up the speed your waves travel.
+Try to claim the shore with waves of your team's color.

-Miss a wave and you lose a life.
+## Setup

+Each player chooses a team color: Red, Yellow, Green, Blue, or Megenta.

+Place the blinks in one large cluster.
+"Holes" made by removing one or two blinks can be used to maximize the ocean size of a given quantity of blinks.

+## Play

+When an Ocean tile becomes a Wave Trigger of your team's color, click it to send a wave of your color.

+## Victory

+When there are no more Ocean tiles, count up the Claimed Shore tiles of each color.
+The team color with the most Claimed tiles wins.

+## Reset

+Long press any blink to send a reset wave that reinitializes all blinks to ocean tiles.

 ## Tiles

 ### Ocean

-Blinks start as ocean tiles, which propogate waves
+Blinks start as ocean tiles, which propogate waves.

-Long press -> Player Color Select

-### Player Color Select
+Randomly become Wave Triggers.

+### Wave Triggers

+Allow triggering a wave of the indicated team color

-Single click -> change color
+Single click -> Send Wave of the indicated color

-Long press -> lock in color, Player
+### Shore Open

+Blinks on the edge will show a white border indicating they are open shore tiles available to be claimed by the next wave to crash into them.

+When a wave crashes into an open shore, the blink becomes "Shore Claimed" for the team color of the crashing wave.

-### Player
+### Shore Claimed

-Double click: Send Wave

-Single click: Catch wave

-- Success: Increase player's send wave speed
-- Failure(too early, too late): Lose life

-Long press -> Ocean
+Locked to the team color of the wave that crashed into it.

 ## Known Issues

-- Magenta can't send waves reliably. ¯\\\_(ツ)\_/¯
+- Only 5 colors enabled
+- Colors 6 and 7 end up causing weird propagation effects.
 - Animations need lots of work.
-- Out of lives does not disable player from sending waves.
-- Resetting to Ocean should run setup maybe, and start fresh?
-(Refresh lives on Blink)
 - Waves of the same color will cancel eachother out.
-- Large wholes in the ocean (3-4+ tiles) will create continuous wave generators.
+- Large holes in the ocean (3-4+ tiles) will create continuous wave generators.